-SIMMONS FAMILY YMCA AQUATICS POLICY
+JOHNSTON YMCA AQUATICS POLICY

-Summer Day Camp participants will swim every day.
+Summer Day Camp participants will swim weekly.
 The YMCA of Greater Charlotte has very strict guidelines on appropriate and safe pool procedures.
 For the sake of safety, this is one area where any type of horseplay or non-compliance will not be tolerated.